27 of Amy’s Favorites on Sale

 Amazon Prime Big Deal Days is here!

 If you don’t know what that is, it’s a special sale event exclusive to Prime members that occurs in the fall, ahead of the holiday shopping season.
-For October 10, 11 (2023) only, you can get special savings on thousands of items across all product categories.
+For October 10 and 11 (2023) only, you can get special savings on thousands of items across all product categories.

 It’s not totally exhaustive, but it’s a solid list of some really great products I think you’ll also love.
 There are 21 items broken down into 4 categories: